MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/beginners/css.md

 ### Use a class

 In the last section, you added Bootstrap to your web pages, which changed the fonts of some of the elements on your site.
 CSS frameworks help you make major changes to your page with very little code.
-Complete the following actions to change your header.
+Go through the following steps to use one of Bootstrap's classes to change your header.

 1. Copy the following code snippet.